 Pat has presented seminars to the American Bar Association, the Texas Bar Association, and many client groups with topics ranging from litigation strategy, project delivery methods, and construction, design and/or procurement contract provisions, to suretyship, lien laws, and insurance issues.

 For many years, Pat has been recognized by Super Lawyers in the field of Construction Law.
-He has been listed for many consecutive years in The Best Lawyers in America® for Construction Law, most recently in the 2019 edition.
+He has been listed for many consecutive years in The Best Lawyers in America® for Construction Law, most recently in the 2020 edition.
 He is listed in the 2018 and 2019 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
-Pat was recommended by Legal 500 US in 2018 for Real Estate and Construction Litigation.
+Pat was recommended by Legal 500 US in 2018 and 2019 for Construction Litigation.
 He is rated AV Preeminent® by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.